sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 # Test the application

-Post a few random votes to the application using the help-script:
+Post a few random votes to the application using the test script:

 ```execute
 test-vote-app http://vote-app-%project_namespace%.%cluster_subdomain%/vote.html
 ```
-(This script can be run multiple times if you wish).
+(This script can be run multiple times if you wish to make more votes).

 To view the results use the following command.
 You should see the votes: